mendix/docs/content/developerportal/operate/backups.md

 * **Files Only**

 {{% alert type="info" %}}
-As the download files are generated 'on the fly', it is not possible to estimate the file size before dowloading.
+As the download files are generated "on the fly" (meaning, while in progress), it is not possible to estimate the file size before downloading.
 Your browser will not show a progress bar.
 {{% /alert %}}

 ## 4 Backup Details